 the corporate offense for failure to prevent bribery.

 The UK Bribery Act has a wide jurisdictional applicability.
-The government may prosecute bribery committed by a person in the UK or, outside the UK by a British citizen or person closely connected with the UK.
-The corporate offense of failure to prevent bribery applies to UK incorporated entities and to entities outside the UK but which conduct business in the UK.
-The UK Bribery Act also increased the maximum penalty for certain offenses from 7 to 10 years imprisonment, with an unlimited fine.
+The government may prosecute bribery committed by a person in the UK or outside the UK by a British citizen or person closely connected with the UK.
+The corporate offense of failure to prevent bribery applies to UK-incorporated entities and to entities outside the UK that conduct business in the UK.
+The UK Bribery Act also increased the maximum penalty for certain offenses from seven to 10 years imprisonment, with an unlimited fine.

 More recently, Brazil has passed the Clean Company Act 2014.
-This Act creates civil and administrative liability on Brazilian companies for both domestic and foreign bribery.
-International companies with a presence in Brazil are within the scope of the Act if they engage in bribery in Brazil.
-The Clean Companies Act is broad in that it prohibits direct and indirect bribery (or attempt) of Brazilian public or foreign public officials.
+This act creates civil and administrative liability on Brazilian companies for both domestic and foreign bribery.
+International companies with a presence in Brazil are within the scope of the act if they engage in bribery in Brazil.
+The Clean Company Act is broad in that it prohibits direct and indirect bribery (or attempt) of Brazilian public or foreign public officials.

-The prohibited acts include giving or offering of bribes, but also the giving of any financial or other support to the bribe activity or participating in its concealment.
+The prohibited acts include giving or offering of bribes as well as the giving of any financial or other support to the bribe activity or participating in its concealment.
 The use of third parties to execute or assist the bribe scheme is also outlawed.
-Additionally, the law also forbids bid rigging and fraud in the public procurement process, all issues with which Brazil has struggled.
+Additionally, the law forbids bid-rigging and fraud in the public procurement process, all issues with which Brazil has struggled.
 Finally, the law also prohibits government investigations.
-The potential fines for violation of the law range up to 20 percent of the responsible company’s prior year’s gross revenue (taxes excluded).
-There is the potential for fines to be reduced for companies that have implemented effective anticorruption compliance programs.
+The potential fines for violation of the law range up to 20% of the responsible company’s prior year’s gross revenue (taxes excluded).
+There is the potential for fines to be reduced for companies that have implemented effective anti-corruption compliance programs.

-The Canada Corruption of Foreign Public Officials Act (CFPOA) saw virtually no enforcement in its first 10 years (since 1999).
-The Act was amended 2013 by the Fighting Corruption Act, in an effort to improve poor enforcement.
-Among the amendments were expanded jurisdiction, to include prosecution of Canadian individuals and companies, regardless of where the activity took place.
+The Corruption of Foreign Public Officials Act (CFPOA) saw virtually no enforcement in its first ten years (since 1999).
+The act was amended 2013 by the Fighting Foreign Corruption Act in an effort to improve poor enforcement.
+Among the amendments was expanded jurisdiction, to include prosecution of Canadian individuals and companies, regardless of where the activity took place.
 A provision to address accurate books and records was also added.
-The amendment also increased criminal penalties and gave notice that the facilitation payments exception was being eliminated but no effective date was placed on the change to facilitations payments portion of the law.
-In addition, the law removed the “for-profit” restriction and gave the Royal Canadian Mounted Police (“RCMP”) the exclusive right to charge violations of the CFPOA.
+The amendment also increased criminal penalties and gave notice that the facilitation payments exception was being eliminated, but no effective date was placed on the change to facilitations payments portion of the law.
+In addition, the law removed the “for-profit” restriction and gave the Royal Canadian Mounted Police the exclusive right to charge violations of the CFPOA.